MadsenDev/Forge2D/docs/rendering.md

 ### Vector Shape Notes

-- **Polygon Triangulation**: Polygons are rendered using fan triangulation from the center point.
+- **Polygon Triangulation**: Polygons are rendered using Ear Clipping triangulation.
 This means:
-  - **Convex polygons work perfectly** - All points should be on the boundary of a convex shape
+  - **Convex and Concave polygons work correctly**
-  - **Concave polygons may render incorrectly** - Lines may appear going to the center, creating unwanted visual artifacts
   - **Point Order**: Points should be provided in counter-clockwise order around the shape
-  - **Known Bug**: Concave polygons with deep indentations can cause rendering issues where lines appear to go to the center.
-For best results, ensure polygons are convex or have minimal concavity.

 - **Performance**: Vector shapes are GPU-accelerated and batched automatically
 - **Coordinate System**: All positions are in world coordinates (affected by camera)